squidsoup/mushrooms-russia-history-ebook/README.md

 ## Changes from the New Alexandria Archive digital edition pdf

 Where possible I have endeavoured to edit and correct errors in the text which presumably resulted from errors in OCR.
 Unfortunately I do not possess, nor know of an original copy of *Mushrooms, Russia and History* available for reference in New Zealand to ensure the absolute parity of this edition with the original text.

-## Contributing

-Please feel free to contact me with corrections.
-Pull requests are also welcome.